 What Songs Are Going To Be On ‘Red (Taylor’s Version)’?

-Yes, there will be 30 songs on Red (Taylor’s Version).
+Overall, there will be 30 or so songs on Red (Taylor’s Version).
 This should be no surprise considering the standard edition of Fearless (Taylor’s Edition) had 26 tracks, which was literally twice the number of songs on the original 2008 album.

 There were sixteen songs on the standard version of 2012’s Red, including “I Knew You Were Trouble,” “All Too Well,” “22,” “Everything Has Changed,” “Begin Again,” “We Are Never Ever Getting Back Together,” and the title track.
 The deluxe edition of Red contained three extra original songs – “The Moment I knew,” “Come Back…Be Here,” and “Girl At Home” – as well as three alternate versions of “Treacherous,” “Red,” and “State of Grace.”
 The longest of these songs is “All Too Well,” at 5:29.
 Taylor says her version of Red will contain a song that’s twice that length.